Skip to primary content

 end

-The annual-household-activities procedure increments the age of households, has them eat their annual food quota, and kills them off if they are too old or have insufficient food.
+procedure increments the age of households, has them eat their annual food quota, and kills them off if they are too old or have insufficient food.
 Points to note include:

-2. We supplement the spatial variability in farm quality with a temporal variability in annual harvests, re-using our apply-variability reporter.
+to be a list of this year’s harvests (this will later be plotted as a histogram). - We supplement the spatial variability in farm quality with a temporal variability in annual harvests, re-using our

-3. We maintain the household’s 3-element list of corn by dropping the oldest corn at the front, and adding the new harvest to the back.
+reporter. - We maintain the household’s 3-element list of corn by dropping the oldest corn at the front, and adding the new harvest to the back.

-5. We use a NetLogo trick to eat corn starting from the front of the list, using the eat-corn reporter (below).
+to process the food that the household needs. - We use a NetLogo trick to eat corn starting from the front of the list, using the

 to annual-household-activities